-Year 10 is the transition year into the senior school.
+Year 10 is the transition year into senior school.
 Students are provided flexibility and choice based on their skills, abilities and interest.
 The standard Australian Curriculum package provides all of the AC compulsory subjects and a range of specialist subjects across Languages, The Arts, HASS and Technologies.
 Students who are not ready for the AC year 10 Mathematics are offered the same package but with SACE Mathematics Essentials as an alternative.
-SACE Launch is an integrated program for students at year 10 who would benefit from focusing on less and at a slower pace to support their learning, enabling them to complete the Stage 1 compulsory units of the SACE in year 10.
+RISE is an integrated program for students at year 10 and 11 who benefit from project based learning and are on a path to transition to the workplace.

 Senior students select from over 70 SACE Stage 1 and Stage 2 subjects.
-Refer to the College website for a detailed list of all the options.
+Refer to the College website for a detailed list of all options.